skye1349/LinuxBashScripting/README.md

 # LinuxBashScripting
-How to verify the scripting work
+#How to verify the scripting work
 # temporarily change the names of the certificate files
-mv /etc/elasticsearch/fullchain.pem /etc/elasticsearch/fullchain-verify.pem
+‘mv /etc/elasticsearch/fullchain.pem /etc/elasticsearch/fullchain-verify.pem’
 mv /etc/elasticsearch/privkey.pem /etc/elasticsearch/privkey-verify.pem

 # try to access the Elasticsearch cluster using curl